Masker-Li/LazyChem/WorkWithGaussian/README.md

 ## Description
 This folder shows some scripts to work with Gaussian job file

-When you need use one of them, just put that file to the folder and double click it
+When you need to use one, just put the file in that folder and double click it.

 Good luck~